 Art Provenance: What It Is and How to Verify It

-At any point in a work of art's history, it's authenticity can come into question.
+At any point in a work of art's history, its authenticity can come into question.
 Often, art is accompanied by documentation, commonly known as provenance, that confirms its authenticity mainly through ownership history.
 Good provenance (ownership history) leaves no doubt that a work of art is genuine and by the artist who it is stated to be by or whose signature it bears.
-Unfortunately, numerous forged or otherwise misrepresented works of art are offered for sale with fake or questionable provenance at online auctions like eBay, at fixed-price art websites and at bricks-and-mortar establishments, but nowhere is the proliferation of problem art and problem provenance more pervasive than at online auctions.
+Unfortunately, numerous forged or otherwise misrepresented works of art are offered for sale with fake or questionable provenance at online auctions, at fixed-price art websites, and at bricks-and-mortar establishments.
+But nowhere is the proliferation of art with problematic provenance more pervasive than at online auctions.

-In order to fool inexperienced buyers, unscrupulous sellers often state that they have provenance or documented ownership histories that they claim confirms the authenticity of their bogus art.
-In some cases, this concocted provenance appears to date all the way back to the artists themselves.
-Before bidding on or buying the art, your job is to make sure that any such provenance is correct, legitimate, verifiable and does in fact attest to the authorship of the art.
-(Problem art may also be accompanied by certificates of authenticity.
-To evaluate a certificate of authenticity or COA, read Is Your Certificate of Authenticity Worth the Paper It's Printed On?)
+In order to fool inexperienced buyers, unscrupulous sellers often say they have provenance or documented ownership histories that they claim confirms the authenticity of bogus art.
+In some cases, this concocted provenance appears to date all the way back to the original artists themselves.
+Before bidding on or buying any art, your job is to make sure any such provenance offered by sellers is correct, legitimate, verifiable and does in fact attest to the authorship of the art.
+(Problem art may also be accompanied by questionable Certificates of Authenticity.
+To evaluate a Certificate of Authenticity or COA, read Is Your Certificate of Authenticity Worth the Paper It's Printed On?)

 Provenance can take many forms:

-A signed certificate or statement of authenticity from a respected authority or expert on the artist.
+* A signed certificate or statement of authenticity from a widely respected and recognized authority or expert on the artist.

-* An original sales receipt form a gallery specializing in or knowledgeable about the art, or a receipt directly from the artist.
+* An original sales receipt form a gallery specializing in or knowledgeable about the art, or a receipt directly from the artist, or both.

-A film or recording of the artist talking about the art or pictured with the art.
+* A film or recording or photograph of the artist talking about the art or pictured with the art.

-* Documented materials or information about the art related by someone familiar with the art or who knows the artist and who is qualified to speak authoritatively about the art.
+* Documented materials or information about the art related by someone familiar with the art or who personally knows the artist and who is qualified to speak authoritatively about the art.

-* NUMBER ONE: NEVER BID ON OR BUY ART WITHOUT SEEING THE PROVENANCE FIRST.
+* FIRST AND FOREMOST: NEVER BID ON OR BUY ART WITHOUT SEEING THE PROVENANCE FIRST.
 Sellers may say they have provenance, but will only show or give it to winning bidders or buyers after they purchase the art.
-Other common excuses for not showing provenance include protecting the privacy of the previous owners or keeping bidders from contacting previous owners.
+Other common excuses for not showing provenance include protecting the privacy of the previous owners, keeping bidders from contacting previous owners, or keeping it private.
 In most cases, the real reason for not showing the provenance is that it's questionable in nature or worse yet, it doesn't even exist.
 If the seller won't let you see it up front, don't bid and don't buy.
 Period.

 * Provenance must specifically describe the piece of art that's being offered for sale in order to be valid.
 It should contain important information including dimensions, medium, date of creation (if known), title (if known), and other relevant details.
-Documents that do not specifically describe the piece of art in question do not constitute valid provenance.
+Documents that do not specifically describe the work of art in question do not constitute valid provenance.

 * Photocopies of letters, certificates, and other documents are not valid forms of provenance (unless the originals are at a known location, and can be accessed and inspected firsthand).
 Documentation must be hand-signed, hand-stamped or otherwise marked by hand regardless of whether it's digitally printed, hand-typed or handwritten.

-* All signatures on documentation must be identifiable, and contact information for all signers must be included somewhere in the provenance-- and verifiable.
+* All signatures on documentation must be readable and identifiable, and contact information for all signers must be included somewhere in the provenance-- and be verifiable.

 * Provenance is fact, not supposition.
-Statements that a particular work of art looks similar to other works of art by the artist are not provenance (unless they're made by nationally or internationally respected and credentialled authorities on the artist and can be documented as such).
+Statements that a particular work of art looks similar to other works of art by the artist cannot be considered as provenance (unless they're made by nationally or internationally respected and credentialled authorities on the artist and can be documented as such).

 * Get full names and contact information for all private parties who the seller claims previously owned the art, or other forms of proof that they indeed owned it.
-Confirm that these people actually exist (or existed) and, if possible, contact them or their descendants directly to confirm all claims.
+Confirm that these people actually exist (or existed) and, when possible, contact them or their descendants directly to confirm all claims.
 Or have the seller do it for you.
-Simply being given a list of names with no other accompanying information is not enough.
+Simply being given a list of names with no other accompanying or verifiable information is not enough.